the-au-forml-lab/plgroup/docs/readme.md

 ### Update semesters

-First, archive the previous semester.
-Set appropriate values for `YEAR` and `SEM` variables, then run the command.
+First, archive the previous semester by setting appropriate values for `YEAR` and `SEM` variables, then run the command.

 ````shell
 YEAR=2023 && SEM=fall \